microsoft/azure-quantum-python/azure-quantum/azure/quantum/plugins/README.md

 You can also try our [Quantum Computing Fundamentals](https://aka.ms/learnqc) learning path to get familiar with the basic concepts of quantum computing, build quantum programs, and identify the kind of problems that can be solved.

-This folder contains plug-ins to the Python SDKD for Azure Quantum.
+This folder contains plug-ins to the Python SDK for Azure Quantum.

 ### Installing with pip ###

-To use all plugins, run
+To install all plugins, run:

 ```bash
 pip install azure-quantum[cirq,qiskit]
 ```

+this will install the plugins along with their optional dependencies.

 ## The `cirq` plugin ##

-This plugin lets you submit a `cirq` dependency to the Azure Quantum targets.
+This plugin lets you use Azure Quantum as a service in  `cirq` to run quantum programs.

 ### Example usage ###